 Code of Conduct

-LION Publishers is committed to creating and maintaining spaces that are welcoming, respectful, and meaningful.
-To that end, we ask that all participants and LION members follow LION’s Code of Conduct in online spaces, meetings hosted by LION Publishers, at in-person LION events, and during any other LION-related activities.
+All LION members, staff, board members and contractors agree to follow this Code of Conduct in online spaces, meetings hosted by LION Publishers, at in-person LION events, and during any other LION-related activities.

 Privacy

-Maintain the off-the-record nature of any LION Publishers forum that is so designated, so we can continue to share information and experiences in an environment of unquestioned mutual trust.
+Maintain the off-the-record nature of any LION Publishers forum that is so designated, so we can continue to share information and experiences in an environment of mutual trust.

 Reciprocity